Tranent East Lothian

 Tranent Tower was built circa 1542 on the Seton estate where the Valance family lived leasing the tower from Lord Seton before they later purchased it and where the family remained until the nineteenth century.
 The family grave can be sen in the old Tranent parish church burial ground.

-There is a lectern-type doocot circa 1587 near Tranent old parish church, which had more than 1,000 nesting boxes.
+There is a lectern-type doocot 1587 near Tranent old parish church, which was constructed to house 1122 pairs of pigeons in nesting boxes.
 A do’cot was where people would get fresh meat. taking the young pigeons as they were the most tender.
+Inscribed above the door of the Do’cot reads; DAVID SETOUN, 1587.
+Cockenzie House was built for David (Setoun) Seton circa 1600.
+David (Setoun) Seton was known for his involvement in the trials of witches at Tranent.

 A chapel is said to have been founded here by monks in the 8th century.
 Tranent Parish Church dates from 1145.
 The present church was built 1799 and opened in 1800 and was modernisation again 1954.
 John Caddell was blamed for his part in the Tranent Massacre (object to the conscription of Scots into the British Militia) of 1797 and is buried in Old Tranent Parish Church.
 The first vicar of Tranent whose name is recorded as John in 1222.